-Program code: T.CPL.AAS
+Program code: T.CPL.AAS (pending state approval)

-The Software Development program equips students for a wide range of opportunities as computer programmers and software designers.
+The Data Systems and Development program equips students for a wide range of opportunities as computer programmers and software designers.
 Areas include mobile application development, systems and database programming, 3D graphics programming, and object-oriented software development.
 Students begin their training with foundational language courses and then may choose from a wide variety of advanced, industry-specific courses to customize their degree.
 Students may also choose to select from a number of smaller degree certificates embedded within the software development program.
 This program transfers to EIU, UIS, and SIU under the 2+2 agreement.